Special Meeting Highlights

 The program this year promises a high level of scientific presentations, enthusiastic participants and a friendly atmosphere with open discussions and exchange of ideas on science and training.
 The scientific and training agenda is plenary presentations, keynote presentations in selected areas of scientific investigation, poster presentations of IDeA scientists, discussion forums and workshops.
 The workshops are designed so that the attendees acquire either new scientific or career skills.
 These exciting sessions have been included based on the high positive evaluations from the last three meetings.

-This year we are planning events and other opportunities designed to focus on students.
-We are planning to host a student-oriented poster session on Monday evening, June 25th; we plan again to offer student travel awards for meritorious abstracts (see panel on left), we will have the Sidney McNairy Jr. Lecture that features a deserving INBRE faculty mentor (see details under awards) and lastly workshops designed with the student in mind.
+We have many planned events and other opportunities designed to focus on students.
+We are planning to host a student-oriented poster session on Monday evening, June 16th; we plan again to offer student travel awards for meritorious abstracts (see panel on left), we will have the Sidney McNairy Jr. Lecture that features a deserving INBRE faculty mentor (see details under awards), Science Idol Competition on Tuesday Night and lastly workshops designed with the student in mind.